maikelthedev/maikeldotuk.github.io/pages/cv.md

 _Some Person_.
 Currently since February 2018.
 London

 * Proof-reading texts.
 * Controlling the supplies of stationery in the office and ordering more if required.
 * Arranging for office furniture and computers to be fixed or fix them myself.
-* Amending spreadsheets on demand or Word documents.
+* Creating or amending spreadsheets on demand or Word documents.
+* Upgrading computer systems.

 ### Freelance Video Editor